-It returns an identifier, which can be used in the eventhandlig definitions description = 'This eventhandler notifies the user about actions on his tokens' do(action, options=None)
+It returns an identifier, which can be used in the eventhandlig definitions description = 'This eventhandler notifies the user about actions on his tokens'

 This method returns a dictionary of allowed actions and possible options in this handler module.

 This returns the allowed positions of the event handler definition. :return: list of allowed positions identifier = 'UserNotification'